kevintpeng/Learn-Something-Every-Day/Web-Dev-Rails/README.md

 # Rails
+Below is the basics of rails.
+Contained in the folder is in-depth notes on components or dependencies of rails.
 ## Model and ActiveRecord
 ### 1 ActiveRecord
 - Active Record is the model layer in MVC, represents data and logic.